c-luu/sugarloaf/README.md

 ## Running the server

 Run `npm i` to install the dependencies.
-Run `npx -p @angular/cli ng b` to start the server.
+Run `npx -p @angular/cli ng serve` to start the server.